Papua New Guinea Madan Water and Sanitation Project

 The Hal and Inge Marcus School of Engineering is experiencing a

-sense of renewal; we’re in the process of moving into our new
+sense of renewal; we’ve recently moved into our new engineering

-better prepare our graduates to face the challenges of the 21st
+graduates to face the challenges of the 21st century; we’ve

-century; we’ve established a study abroad program; we’ve developed
+established a study abroad program; we’ve developed seamless 5 year

-seamless 5 year programs enabling students to graduate in 5 years
+programs enabling students to graduate in 5 years with their

-with their undergraduate and graduate degrees; and, we are now
+undergraduate and graduate degrees; and, we are now offering

 Society needs engineers; whether it is to treat water so you can